andrewt0301/hse-acos-course/docs/software/rars.md

 RARS
 ---

-__RARS__ in a RISC-V assembler and runtime simulator.
+__RARS__ is a RISC-V assembler and runtime simulator.
 It is used in this course to create, assemble and simulate assembly programs for RISC-V microprocessors.

 The home page of the RARS project is [here](https://github.com/TheThirdOne/rars).